• Overview

 Alternatively, you can also click Download JSON option to download the JSON file, and then select the Import JSON option to upload the revised JSON file.

 3. Edit the integration information in the JSON file to add the plug-in configuration properties.
-Refer to JSON sample code in the Configuration Properties section more details.
+Refer to JSON sample code in the Configuration Properties section for more details.

 4. Click Save.

-Minimum permission to integrate with HCL DevOps Control
+Minimum permission to integrate with DevOps Control

-The access token generated from HCL DevOps Control server requires the full control of repositories permission to connect to the Control.
+The access token generated from DevOps Control server requires the full control of repositories permission to connect to the Control.

 Configuration Properties